Jan0SG/Date-reader-and-analyst/README.md

 -Provides the day before or after the object's current date.

 -Prints out if the date of the object is equal, before or after the provided date.

+In order to modify and store the date data, OOP principles were used throughout the code.